kyma-incubator/compass/docs/kyma-environment-broker/03-03-runtime-provisioning-and-deprovisioning.md

 - Return an error, which interrupts the entire provisioning or deprovisioning process, or
 - Repeat the entire operation after the specified period.

+The provisioning and deprovisioning timeouts for processing an operation are set to `24h`.

+> **NOTE:** It's important to have lower timeouts for the Kyma installation in the Provisioner .

 ## Provisioning

 Each provisioning step is responsible for a separate part of preparing Runtime parameters.
 For example, in a step you can provide tokens, credentials, or URLs to integrate Kyma Runtime with external systems.
 All data collected in provisioning steps are used in the step called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
 The request is sent to the Runtime Provisioner component which provisions a Runtime.